joaolucasl/ExerciseJournal/README.md

-# Workout Log
+# ExerciseJournal

 #### Architecture
-The application was built as a single-page application using cutting-edge tools, such as [React.js](http://facebook.github.io/react).
+The application was built as a single-page application using cutting-edge tools, such as [React.js](http://facebook.github.io/react) as a Frontend dev job test I applied for.

-It was opted not to use any Flux implementations (like Redux) for state management, since that would grow the applications size and complexity and my knowledge of it is limited.
+I opted not to use any Flux implementations (like Redux) for state management, since that would grow the applications size and complexity and my knowledge of is limited at this point.

-Despite my lack of experience with ES6 and React yet, I chose to work with it on this project since it's become the *de facto* standard for React.
+Despite my lack of experience with ES6 applied to React yet (April 2016), I chose to work with it on this project since it has become the *de facto* standard for React.
 The ES6 class and imports are great to work with React's modular and component based structure.

 ## Getting started
 Make sure you have NodeJS installed on your machine. *The system was built with Node v5.5.0 - incompatiblities with older versions may occur, despite unlikely*